Suspended Sentence

 - Special circumstances influencing the commission of the crime.

-- Voluntary disclosure by the accused prior to prosecution.
+- Voluntary disclosure by the accused before prosecution.

 - Good prior conduct, remorse, or special personal circumstances of the accused, such as illness or old age.